An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Real Data Application

 \subsection{AUC Comparison through Benchmarking}

 The primary analysis of these two trials found that the effect of enobosarm on SCP depends on the chemotherapy regimen \citep{crawford2016}, which motivates us to explore further whether the baseline SCP has different predictive accuracy for the survival outcome in these two trials.
 To compare the AUC of baseline SCP for classifying 6-month survival responders, we consider two ways to calibrate covariates: either to a single trial or to the mixture population.
+As long as benchmarking both trials to a common target population, the resulting AUC comparison can account for differences in baseline covariates across trials and therefore be interpreted more fairly.

 After excluding patients with missing baseline SCP values, we retain 304 patients from POWER I and 321 from POWER II.
-In Section~\ref{sec:CaseStudy_c1}, baseline weight was included as an overlapping covariate between the POWER trials and the representative dataset.
+In Case Study 1, baseline weight was included as an overlapping covariate between the POWER trials and the representative dataset.
 However, in this comparison between POWER I and POWER II, baseline BMI is also available.
 Since including both BMI and weight may introduce multicollinearity, we retain baseline BMI and exclude weight from the analysis.

 To compute calibration weights, we use the first and second moments of the baseline covariates in the benchmark population, i.e., either the trial population or its mixture, as the standard.
 For example, to benchmark POWER II to POWER I, we align the covariate distribution of POWER II to that of POWER I and compare their AUC estimates.
 If comparing AUCs in the mixture population, we benchmark both trials to the covariate distribution of the combined dataset.
-Following the setup in Section~\ref{sec:CaseStudy_c1}, we define the benchmark population (e.g., POWER I or the mixture population) as $S=0$, representing the target population, and the trial being weighted as $S=1$.
+Following the setup in Case Study 1, we define the benchmark population (e.g., POWER I or the mixture population) as $S=0$, representing the target population, and the trial being weighted as $S=1$.
 Using the same procedure for computing calibration weights, fitting sampling score models, and estimating outcome models, we obtain the AUC results shown in Figure~\ref{fig:res_Case2}.